 Grid settlement

 The team Grid Settlement has developed the competencies about the settlement and reporting process which also comprises the BSP and BRP settlement.
-All the results of settlements are collected in the central reporting system.
+All the results of settlement are collected in the central reporting system.
 If required, the results are reported or published in order to fulfil internal and external reporting obligation.
 Furthermore, the team works on the analysis and optimization of the IT and communication system, as well as the data management process.